Skip to main content Skip to footer

 Administrative review application process

-An application for administrative review can either be lodged online at the Home Office website or by completion of a specified form for decisions made within the UK or at the border.
-For decisions made overseas a paper form must be used.
+An application for administrative review can either be lodged online at the Home Office website or by completing a specified form for decisions made within the UK or at the border.

 The application fee is £80.